kesterlester/Mark-Scaling/README.md

 However, it is a simple matter to play a shooting-game to establish the correct value of p to any desired mean movement as the family of functions is monotonic in p (and x).

+## Dependencies

+lesterScaling has no dependencies if you use only the skew scaling functions.

+lesterScaling depends on numpy if you use the hyperbolic scaling function.

+lesterScaling depends on matplitlib if you use its built-in scaling function drawing methods.

 ## The following scaling functions are available: